tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/hdinsight-kafka-rest-proxy/index.md

 # Apache Kafka REST Proxy API

-Use these APIs to create and manage Apache Kafka topics and records on your Kafka clusters running in Azure HDInsight.
+Use these APIs to create and manage Apache Kafka topics on your Kafka clusters running in Azure HDInsight.
 For more information, see [Apache Kafka REST proxy](https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-rest-proxy).

- These APIs allow you to create and manage an HDInsight cluster.

 ## REST Operation Groups